Jul 26, 2024 | Pub Crawl Budapest

 Smart Casual

-• For men, a collared shirt or polo paired with trousers or dark jeans is usually appropriate.
+• When it comes to men, matching a collared shirt or polo with trousers or dark jeans is usually the right choice.

-• Women can opt for a dress, skirt, or nice trousers paired with a blouse or dressy top.
+• Ladies may choose a dress, skirt or trousers with a blouse or dressier top.

 Formal Attire

-For men, a suit with a tie is appropriate, while women can wear an elegant dress or formal pantsuit.
+If you’re a man, a suit with a tie is recommended, but women can also choose a classy dress or formal suit.

 Essential Tips